A working knowledge of electrical theory and practice is useful for wood workers.

 SWITCHING - A switch opens and closes an electrical circuit.and livens up the circuit at the speed of light.
 A simple switch such as found in a general purpose outlet (GPO) or an architrave switch switches only the active cable which is why when fault finding an RCD issue you physically have to un-plug appliances - just switching off will leave the earth and neutral connected to the appliance which will prevent a diagnosis.

 NO-VOLT SWITCHING - should be the minimum standard for all machines in a workshop.
 An NVR (no volt relay - also known as a contactor) typically has a GREEN start button next to a RED stop button.
 The START button closes the coil-activated spring-loaded contactor which picks up an active from a third pair of normally open contacts.
-In this state the normally open push to make green start button springs open and the contactor is held closed by the third pair of normally closed contacts.
+In this state the normally open push to make green start button springs open and the contactor is held closed by the third pair of normally open contacts.
 It 'latches the contactor' on and the machine runs.
 Hit the normally closed RED stop button and the contactor un-latches, the switch opens and the machine stops.

 Why is this preferable?
-Because in a workshop environment machines which are simply switched will stop if the mains supply to the workshop is interrupted.
+Because in a workshop environment machines which are simply single pole switched will stop if the mains supply to the workshop is interrupted.
 They remain however switched on but with no supply.
 You may be unaware of the power outage and be near or even working on a machine trying to find an apparent fault when the power to the workshop is remotely restored re-starting the machines and serious harm or death can eventuate.
-An NVR avoids this possibility because when the power is interrupted the coil in the switch de-energises and the switch because it is spring loaded opens.
+An NVR avoids this possibility because when the power is interrupted the coil in the switch de-energises and the switch, because it is spring loaded opens.
 Each machine must then be switched on again to resume work.

 This is the same issue for home appliances during a power outage - they are usually simply switched and will come back on when the power is restored.
 This can be hazardous because operating appliances will stop when the power is down but will start again upon restoration.
 How ofter do you get up next morning after an outage to find lights on?
 The other benefits of a NVR contactor are the contactor is a double pole switch which completely isolates the machine (other than the un-switched earth) and the red off switch is typically large and offers an emergency and routine switch function.